zencq/Pi/README.md

 be necessary if you want to changed the digits or the values range is different than you thought when you run the second script to gather the data.

-Just uncomment the items you want to recompute insdie the script and and run it.
+Just uncomment the items inside the script and run it to recompute them.

 ```
 python recompute_perfection.py